 The best budget soundbar we've reviewed so far is the Yamaha YAS-207.
 It has a pretty good audio reproduction for a budget soundbar, has a few settings to help improve its overall performance, and has plenty of connection options, whether you want to plug the soundbar to your TV or stream content wirelessly via a smart device.
 Overall, it provides surprising performance for its price, providing great value to users.

-Its sound profile is fairly neutral and well-balanced and its subwoofer provides adequate amount of bass.
+Its sound profile is fairly neutral and well-balanced and its subwoofer provides an adequate amount of bass.
 It's a fairly versatile soundbar that can be used for pretty much any type of content.
 Some may feel like it's a bit light on sub-bass, but most people should still be satisfied with it, especially since you're not paying a premium price point.
 Like most soundbars in this price range, it doesn't support Atmos.
 That said, you can enjoy Dolby Digital or DTS content over an HDMI or optical connection, but note that content will be downmixed due to the speaker configuration and won't offer an as immersive experience as more high-end surround soundbars.

 Unfortunately, while this soundbar can get pretty loud, it tends to compress and distort at higher volumes, especially in the bass range.
 This shouldn't be a problem for most people, though, unless you're watching a movie at full blast.
 The soundbar doesn't feel too cheaply made, but it's covered in a mesh-like fabric that collects a lot of dust and is prone to tearing, so if you have pets you might need to keep an eye on it.
 Otherwise, it's a steal for the price and is very easy to recommend overall.